top of page

 • Charles McPherson and his music

-• Irish Johnny Copeland and his boxing career
+• Johnny Copeland and his boxing career

 • Lonnie Chapman and his films and TV appearances